-Susan Maret, professor in the School of Library & Information Science at San José State University and co-author of Government Secrecy: Classic and Contemporary Readings, gave us a heads up that the 4th edition of On Their Terms govt information lexicon has just been published.
-She kindly sent a PDF of the lexicon which we've attached below.
-Check it out, it's amazing the breadth of govt information described in the lexicon which represents
+Susan Maret, professor in the School of Library & Information Science at San José State University and co-author of Government Secrecy: Classic and Contemporary Readings, gave us a heads up that the 4th edition of On Their Own Terms: A Lexicon with an Emphasis on Information-Related Terms Produced by the U.S. Federal Government lexicon has just been published.
+She kindly sent a PDF of the lexicon which we’ve attached below.
+Check it out, it’s amazing the breadth of govt information described in the lexicon which represents

 …”a virtual seed catalog to federal informationally-driven procedures, policies, and practices involving among other matters, the information life cycle, record keeping, ownership over information, collection and analysis of intelligence information, security classification categories and markings, censorship, citizen right-to-know, deception, propaganda, secrecy, technology, surveillance, threat, national security, and forms of warfare.”

 and the introduction is quite a good read too!!
 Thanks for the heads-up Susan! (btw, if you’re reading this, we’d love to invite you to be a guest blogger sometime on FGI. you know where to find us if you’re interested :-))

 Since the first edition in 2005, On Their on Terms has reported language that reflects the scope of U.S. information policy.
 Now in its fourth edition, the Lexicon features new terms that further chronicle the federal narrative of information and its relationship to national security, intelligence operations, and freedom of information, privacy, technology, and surveillance as well as types of war, institutionalized secrecy, and censorship.